SELECT-FROM/scPEFT/README.md

 ## Installation

-scPEFT works with Python >= 3.7.13.
-Please make sure you have the correct version of Python installed pre-installation.

-scPEFT is available on PyPI.
+scPEFT works with Python >= 3.7.13. scPEFT is available on PyPI.
 To install scPEFT, run the following command:

 ```bash
 pip install scpeft